 Operation and Maintenance Requirements

 .
+An operator is charged with operating, maintaining, and monitoring the treatment works

 Whenever an operator performs a visit that is required by this chapter or observes a reportable incident, he shall document the results of that visit in accordance with 12VAC5- 613-190 or as otherwise specified in the operation permit.